beltranrengifo/punkapi/README.md

 Responsive version is not fully revised.
 A `responsive.js` mixin in used for the main grid breakpoints, so this component is supposed to work fine in all resolutions. some elements could break, specially in small mobile resolutions.

-Dark theme madre with Vuetify `theme.dark` and CSS custom properties.
+Dark theme made with Vuetify `theme.dark` and CSS custom properties.
 Will not work in IE11.

 Components use BEM for preventing global style conflicts.
 Also `scope` prop is in use.